Global hunger Index 2021 (GHI)

 - Increase in severe and long war conflicts

-- Drastic Climate Change, associated with extreme weather.
+- Drastic Climate Change, is associated with extreme weather.

 - COVID-19 Pandemic consequences.
 It has increased the challenges on the health and Economic front